Way to go, Harbor Springs!

 𝗪𝗵𝗲𝗻 𝗮𝗱𝗼𝗽𝘁𝗲𝗱, 𝘁𝗵𝗲 𝘄𝗵𝗼𝗹𝗲 𝘁𝗵𝗶𝗻𝗴 𝘄𝗶𝗹𝗹 𝗯𝗲 𝘀𝗲𝗮𝗿𝗰𝗵𝗮𝗯𝗹𝗲 𝗲𝗹𝗲𝗰𝘁𝗿𝗼𝗻𝗶𝗰𝗮𝗹𝗹𝘆 𝗮𝗻𝗱 𝘆𝗼𝘂 𝘄𝗶𝗹𝗹 𝗯𝗲 𝗮𝗯𝗹𝗲 𝘁𝗼 𝗷𝘂𝗺𝗽 𝗱𝗶𝗿𝗲𝗰𝘁𝗹𝘆 𝘁𝗼 𝗮𝗻𝘆 𝘀𝗲𝗰𝘁𝗶𝗼𝗻 𝘄𝗶𝘁𝗵 𝗵𝗼𝘁𝗹𝗶𝗻𝗸𝘀

-What do the updates do to help our downtown?
+What will the updates do to help our downtown?

 Here are a few updates that have made the code better and position Harbor Springs for a bright future while preserving our past.
 Updates to the code include: